Roopali Desai: Federal judicial service

-On June 15, 2022, President Joe Biden nominated Desai to serve as a United States circuit judge of the United States Court of Appeals for the Ninth Circuit.
-President Biden nominated Desai to the seat vacated by Judge Andrew D. Hurwitz, who will assume senior status upon confirmation of a successor.
+On June 15, 2022, President Joe Biden nominated Desai to serve as a United States circuit judge for the Ninth Circuit.
+Biden nominated Desai to the seat vacated by Judge Andrew D. Hurwitz, who announced his intent to assume senior status upon confirmation of a successor.
 On July 13, 2022, a hearing on her nomination was held before the Senate Judiciary Committee.
-On July 28, 2022, her nomination was reported out of committee by a voice vote, with Senators Mike Lee, Ted Cruz, Josh Hawley, and Marsha Blackburn voting “no”.
-On August 4, 2022, the United States Senate confirmed her nomination by a 67–29 vote, just 50 days after her initial nomination and the fastest of any Circuit Court nominee since the Bill Clinton Administration.
+On July 28, her nomination was favorably reported by the committee by a voice vote, with Senators Mike Lee, Ted Cruz, Josh Hawley, and Marsha Blackburn voting "no".
+On August 4, the United States Senate confirmed her nomination by a 67–29 vote, just 50 days after her initial nomination and the fastest of any court of appeals nomination since the Clinton administration.
 She received her judicial commission on October 3, 2022.
 Desai became the first South Asian person to serve on the Ninth Circuit.

-Memberships

-Desai is a member of the ACLU.
-Desai represented the American Civil Liberties Union (ACLU) of Arizona in a public records case to obtain documents evidencing the Department of Child Safety’s mishandling of child abuse and negligence cases.

 Personal life

 Desai is married to artist and Phoenix College professor Jay Hardin.
 The couple have three daughters.
+Her brother, Sharad H. Desai, is a district judge for the United States District Court for the District of Arizona.